 Pokémon: Detective Pikachu

-I am personally quite excited for this movie, despite some of the negativity that has been reported on it.
+I am personally quite excited about this movie, despite some of the negativity that has been reported on it.
 Some believe that the Pokémon do not look right or that they look odd, but in comparison to their original designs, the ones they have shown so far have been reasonably accurate.
 Pokémon are weird creatures in general; they’re Pocket Monsters — the clue is in their name.
-These are abnormal beings, and while yes, some are adorable (Pikachu, I’ve loved him for so long) and some are horrifying (Mr Mime = nightmare fuel), they are all individual and quirky beings.
+These are abnormal beings, and while yes, some are adorable (Pikachu, I’ve loved him for so long) and some are horrifying (Mr. Mime = nightmare fuel), they are all individual and quirky beings.
 As someone who grew up on the Pokémon franchise, that’s one of the things I loved about it.
-The weirdness, the cuteness, the freakiness, and most importantly, the way I still found them loveable and wanted to catch ‘em all (yes, even you Mr Mime.
+The weirdness, the cuteness, the freakiness, and most importantly, the way I still found them loveable and wanted to catch ‘em all (yes, even you Mr. Mime.
 Stay away from my mum though).
 From what we see here, it looks like this movie could harness what has always been great about Pokémon to create a truly unique and funny story, and maybe even start a live-action film franchise.
 Here’s hoping it keeps the heart-warming nature of Pokémon as we know it.

 Pokémon: Detective Pikachu is set for release on May 10th, 2019.